When will students receive orientation information?

 Students will receive an email encouraging them to pay their enrollment fee, and register for a summer Orientation session by Undergraduate Admission.
 Once they have paid their Enrollment Fee, students and parents/families/supporters will receive an Orientation registration letter in the mail.
 Included will be instructions on how to activate their BUnetID and password and where to register for their preferred session on the orientation website.

 The Orientation registration letter that students receive in the mail informs them of the process to activate their BUnetID and password.
 There is now a tutorial that is located under Step One on the orientation website.
 Students MUST activate their BUnetID and set their password BEFORE the Orientation registration option will appear on their Bradley Bound status page.
 Activating their BUnetID and setting a password will also allow them to take the math assessment, register for classes at Orientation and check their e-mail.

 If you have registered for Orientation you were asked to make your payment online with your credit or debit card.
 Please allow 48 hours for your payment to be credited to your account.
 Please do not email or fax credit card information.
-To add or remove family members or make other changes to your reservation, please log back into the Orientation reservation system.
-You may make all of your own changes up to two weeks prior.
-Within two weeks of your assigned orientation session, please contact the Orientation office at 309-677-2420.
+Your student may edit many details of their orientation reservation by logging back in and making their own changes (switching into and out of another session, updating dietary and special needs) but in order to add or remove a family member at any point or if they need to make ANY changes to their reservation within 14 days they must contact the Orientation office at firstname.lastname@example.org or at (309) 677-2420.

 Check-in takes place between 10am-12 noon at Williams Hall with the program starting at 1pm.
 Check-in will take 5-10 minutes and however much time is needed to put belongings into the room(s).
 Come as early as you would like but know there is nothing else going on during check-in if you are finished by 10:30am.
 Lunch is on your own.